Generalized Stirling permutations and forests: Higher-order Eulerian and Ward numbers

 \section{Abstract}

-We consider a family of combinatorial problems related to generalized Stirling permutations with fixed number of ascents that can also be understood in terms of ordered trees and forests.
-They will be solved by introducing a three-parameter generalization of the well-known Eulerian numbers that will be studied in the framework of generating-function methods.
-By using a non-trivial involution, we map these generalized Eulerian numbers onto a family of generalized Ward numbers for which we also provide a combinatorial interpretation.
+We define a new family of generalized Stirling permutations that can be interpreted in terms of ordered trees and forests.
+We prove that the number of generalized Stirling permutations with a fixed number of ascents is given by a natural three-parameter generalization of the well-known Eulerian numbers.
+We give the generating function for this new class of numbers and, in the simplest cases, we find closed formulas for them and the corresponding row polynomials.
+By using a non-trivial involution our generalized Eulerian numbers can be mapped onto a family of generalized Ward numbers, forming a Riordan inverse pair, for which we also provide a combinatorial interpretation.